mitodl/ocw-studio/docs/ckeditor/plugin.md

 ---

-This document describes how to add a custom plugin to CKEditor, using the example of embedding a Youtube video as a simple example.
+This document describes how to add a custom plugin to CKEditor, using the example of embedding a YouTube video as a simple example.

 A complete example showing the full implementation of this example can be found here: <https://github.com/mitodl/ocw-studio/commit/25f57c11540fd001a985b38fdd50a321fba67a4e>